With the amount of time and effort you put into your knitting, you want your finished item to look fabulous.

 The Knit Picks Lace Blocking Wires Set comes with 15 (34.5 inch/880mm long) straight wires (15 refers to the thickness of the wire), 20 nickel-plated T-pins and blocking instructions.
 All wires are stainless steel and rust-proof.

-TIP- The first time you use your blocking wires, wipe them with a soft cloth to remove manufacturing residue.
+TIP- The first time you use them, wipe them with a soft cloth to remove manufacturing residue.

 Take Personally Knit Blocking Wires